 So, while lettuce is enjoyable to eat, but not to prepare, using these simple tips ensures you’ll have ready-to-eat salads at your disposal.
 Making healthy, fresh, and delicious salad needn’t be an annoying chore!
 Simply chop the whole head of lettuce in one go, use what you need, and store the rest in one of these convenient ways!
 No muss, no fuss and, most importantly, no waste!

 What about storing those yummy blackberries for later?
-Here are my top tips for perfectly freezing and storing blackberries. here’s my review of the best tupperware for meal prep.
-And if you’re looking for more storage ideas,
+My top tips for perfectly freezing and storing blackberries.